Technical Overview

 these lessons

 1. Register session.
 Agent identifies itself, declares what it's working on.
 System creates or loads a scratchpad (per-task state).
-Per Cornelius: the vault encounter IS identity — the agent becomes itself by reading what previous sessions left behind.
+Per Cornelius: the vault encounter IS identity.
+The agent becomes itself by reading what previous sessions left behind.

 2. Load context (getContext).
 System retrieves relevant lessons and precedent, scoped by workflow and task similarity, within a token budget (Cherny's context engineering).
 Optionally includes Alexandria index and rendered claims.